bbeni/errprop/README.md

 ### How do I get set up? ###

+* you need a version of python3
 * you need sympy
-* and maybe a latex backend
+* and maybe a latex backend?

 ### How to use ###